sciZer0/7/v/README.md

 * when each Validator in the list doesn't need to have any money and put it as the stake, and

-* when each Validator in the list is receiving the highly generous Automated Donations (~ <b>$3 million annually</b>) just for working honestly, and
+* when each Validator in the list is receiving the extremely generous Automated Donations (~ <b>$3 million annually</b>) just for working honestly, and

-* when each Validator in the list is competing very hard with other Validators from the waiting list for being in the list in order to be receiving these highly generous Automated Donations, and
+* when each Validator in the list is competing very hard with other Validators from the waiting list for being in the list in order to be receiving these extremely generous Automated Donations, and

 * when any malicious Validator in the list, just trying to do something wrong, is automatically dropped out of the list and replaced with a Validator from the waiting list, and